Tong-Ming-Enterprise/dataGridsInShiny/README.md

 devtools::install_github("michael-dewar/dataGridsInShiny")
 ```

-But it will be most useful for you to download a copy of the repo so that you can look at the code in the `inst` folder.
+But it will be most useful for you to download a copy of the repo so that you can easily look at the code in the `inst` folder.

 ## How To Use This Package

 Look at the example apps in the subfolders of `inst`.
-Each grid type as its own example apps.
+Each grid type has its own example apps.